Legal Frameworks and Natural Rights Within the Digital Age

 - Insurify highlights how driver data is collected through connected cars and apps, often without explicit consent.
 Automakers and third-party brokers sell this data to insurance companies, who then adjust premiums based on driving behavior (Insurify).

-These sources provide an overview of how vehicle and app data is used in the insurance industry, raising important concerns about privacy and the impact on insurance rates and even more important human rights.
+These sources give an overview of how vehicle and app data are used in the insurance industry, raising important concerns about privacy, the effect on insurance rates, and even more crucially, human rights.

 Read, Review, Watch and Listen